KoSpades/KoSpades.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is Steven Xia!
-I am a first year CS PhD student at the University of Chicago, advised by Prof. [Raul Castro Fernandez](https://raulcastrofernandez.com/).
+I am a second CS PhD student at the University of Chicago, advised by Prof. [Raul Castro Fernandez](https://raulcastrofernandez.com/).
 Before coming to UChicago, I got my Bachelors of Computer Science from the University of Waterloo, where I closely worked with Prof. [Semih Salihoğlu](https://cs.uwaterloo.ca/~ssalihog/) and